 \subsubsection{Reciprocating Interaction Module}

 In order to perceive target motion, we propose Reciprocating Interaction Module (RIM) to construct motion relation for search and template regions through top-down and bottom-up feature interaction.

 \textbf{Top-Down Interaction.} To exploit prior information in the template frame, we first generate mask $O^{x}\in \mathbb{R}^{H\times L\times 1}$ which sets 0 or 1 to denote feature grid whether occupied by the target.
 Then, we concatenate template feature $F^{x}$ with mask $O^{x}$ along feature channel and perform multi-layer interaction with search stream.
 For each layer, we adopt a convolution block to downsample features with downsampling rates of $2^{i}$, where $i\in \{0, 1, 2\}$ in the corresponding layer.
-Then, we design an interactive attention module (IAM) to learn target-special association.
-As displayed in Fig.~\ref{fig:RIM and IRM}, for template and search features, we use pooling operation to get global features and generate attention weight by following equation:
+Then, we design an interactive attention module (IAM) to learn target-specific associations.
+As displayed in Fig.~\ref{fig:RIM and IRM}, for the template and search features, we utilize pooling operation to get global features and generate attention weight by following equation:

 where $\odot$ means concatenation operation along channel dimension.
 The AvgPool and MaxPool denote average pooling and max pooling respectively, and $\sigma$ represents the sigmoid function.
-Then, $F^{x}_{attn}$ and $F^{s}_{attn}$ are utilized to argument target-special feature in $F^{x}$ and $F^{s}$ by cross manner:
+Then, $F^{x}_{attn}$ and $F^{s}_{attn}$ are utilized to enhance target-specific feature in $F^{x}$ and $F^{s}$ by cross manner:

 where $\otimes$ denotes the multiply operation.
 In this way, we can guide the network to learn spatio-temporal relation of target in consecutive frames.
 Meanwhile, by repeating the above steps, we can obtain multi-scale feature pairs $\{H_{i}^{s},H_{i}^{x}\}$ with specific receptive fields.
 Thus, these features can capture the movements for targets with different speeds and sizes.